 Sacred Mountains 二古茶山生普洱

 The six ancient tea mountains of Yunnan are 攸乐 You Le, 革登 Ge Deng, 倚邦 Yi Bang, 莽枝 Mangzhi, 蛮砖Manzhuan, and 易武 Yiwu.
-Sacred Mountains Pu’erh is crafted with tea leaves sourced from two of the most secluded ancient tea mountains, Xikong 习崆 in Yibang 倚邦 and Manzhuan 蛮砖.
+Sacred Mountain is crafted with tea leaves sourced from two of the oldest and most secluded ones among them, Xikong 习崆 in Yibang 倚邦 and Manzhuan 蛮砖.

-The unique characteristic of Pu’erh tea trees from Yibang village is the primitive 小叶种 small varietal trees.
-Unlike the 云南大叶种 Yunnan big leaf varietal that comprises the majority of standard market Pu’erh tea, the small leaf is an indigenous varietal that has been growing naturally in this remote area for thousands of years.
+The lesser known, and more primitive 小叶种, “small leaf varietal,” of pu’erh trees are indigenous to this region and have been growing naturally in this remote area for thousands of years.
 Compared to the big leaf varietal, the buds and leaves are smaller, shorter and rounder.
-The tea brews to a vibrant yellow-green color, and the taste is distinctive—gentle and refined.
+The tea brews to a vibrant yellow-green color, and their taste is distinct – gentle, and nuanced.

-As many of you know, Pu’erh raw is my favorite tea, the one that I drink everyday.
-As habitually familiar as I am with Pu’erh raw, I was completely astounded by this particular tea.
-It is simply the most beautiful, elegant, captivating, surprising and delicious Pu’erh raw I have had in recent memory.
-Upon opening the paper wrapper, I was overwhelmed by the deep aroma of dried tropical fruits: pineapple and mango.
+This tea was my first encounter with the beautiful sensation of the Small-Leaf varietal.
+As many of you know, Pu’erh raw is my favorite tea, and one that I drink everyday.
+And as habitually familiar as I am with this kind of tea, I was completely astounded by Sacred Mountain: it is the most captivating, surprising, and delicious Pu’erh raw I have had in recent memory.

 . . .